jipson7/learning-lisp/README.md

 Just like `format`, when Lisp was originally created, there were several additions to the language that were incorporated into the ANSI standard thanks to their powerful applications.

 The `loop` construct, although not stemming from a pure lambda calculus background, allows for many interesting uses.
-COnsider a basic example:
+Consider a basic example:

 ```
 (loop for i